digital-asset/daml/ledger/sandbox-classic/README.md

 ```

 **DISCLAIMER**: Profiling is not intended to be used in production setups since
-it slows down DAML execution significantly and writes a lot of profiling
+it slows down Daml execution significantly and writes a lot of profiling
 information to disk.

 For every command submitted to the Sandbox, a JSON file named like